ChrisQlasty/Hyperoptimized/README.md

 # Hyperoptimized
 Once I utilized a grid-search method to find good set of hyperparameters and input features for a small feed-forward neural network.
-The trainings were performed in MATLAB and almost 50 000 combinations were considered.
-The aim for the models was to classify dataset containing observations of 3 hand poses.
+Almost 50 000 trials were considered and the trainings lasted for around 2 days (I used MATLAB for this purpose).
+The aim for the models was to classify instances from dataset containing observations of 3 hand poses.
 Each pose was described as a set of features and a label.
 The achieved accuracy on the testing set was 90.02%.
 More details can be found in [[1]](http://ieeexplore.ieee.org/document/8004989/). <br><br>
-In this approach the task is to achieve more than 90% accuracy using significantly lower number of trials thanks to the hyperopt library [[2]](https://github.com/hyperopt/hyperopt) and by trying to boost calculations speed using Ray [[3]](https://github.com/ray-project/ray).
-Neural network models are to be constructed utilizing Keras with the Tensorflow backend [[4]](https://github.com/keras-team/keras).
+In this approach the task is to achieve more than 90% accuracy using significantly lower number of trials and in much shorter time thanks to the _hyperopt_ library [[2]](https://github.com/hyperopt/hyperopt) and by trying to boost calculations speed using _ray_ [[3]](https://github.com/ray-project/ray).
+Neural network models are to be constructed utilizing _Keras_ with the Tensorflow backend [[4]](https://github.com/keras-team/keras).

 ## Approaches to build training scripts
 * First approach utilizes the hyperopt library only and runs training trials sequentially.
 The hyperparameter sampling is optimized.
 The code to the script can be found in the [hyperTR.py](./src/hyperTR.py) file.